 1. A Place Where Two Deserts Meet

 Did you know that Joshua Tree National Park consists of not one but two deserts?
 It might be not the most enticing thing to learn for active outdoor adventurers, but this remains an indisputable fact.
-The dry Mojave Desert merges with the Colorado Desert near the Cholla Cactus Garden
+The dry Mojave Desert merges with the Colorado Desert near the Cholla Cactus Garden.

 If it wasn’t interesting enough, terrains and ecosystems in these two zones are as different as night and day.
 Significantly less vegetation (mostly small desert shrubs) adorn the eastern half of the park, a domain of the Colorado Desert.
 Joshua trees, symbols of the national park, thrive at higher elevations of the Mojave Desert.
-I bet you didn’t know this peremptory fact about Joshua Tree National Park before.

 2. Joshua Tree or a Tree of Joshua?

-You might already know a tale or two about the Joshua Tree National Park’s favorite tree.
+You might already know a tale or two about Joshua Tree National Park’s favorite tree.
 Yet this fact, or rather a legend, is too beautiful to leave it out.

-So the story goes that the famous Joshua trees own their name to Mormon settlers that crossed the desert in the mid-19th century.
+So the story goes that the famous Joshua trees owe their name to Mormon settlers that crossed the desert in the mid-19th century.
 As the sun was setting down, enveloping the area with its golden glare, the travelers startled.
 The place was filled with people.
 Nor the ordinary travelers like themselves, but Biblical figures.
-Interestingly, the silhouettes of the Joshua trees with their eerie branches reminded the Mormons of Joshua, stretching his hand to the heaven in prayer.
+Interestingly, the silhouettes of the Joshua trees with their eerie branches reminded the Mormons of Joshua, stretching his hand to heaven in prayer.

 The validity of this tale hasn’t been proved.
 It hasn’t been debunked either.
 The majority of the visitors of Joshua Tree National Park take this legend as a fact.
 You can join their ranks or find a better explanation of the Joshua tree’s name, one that many don’t know yet.